Inner model: Definition

 satisfies the axiom of foundation so is "internally" well-founded.
 Being well-founded is not an absolute property.)

 In particular in the minimal submodel there is a model of ZFC but there is no standard submodel of ZFC.

 Use

-Usually when one talks about inner models of a theory, the theory one is discussing is ZFC or some extension of ZFC (like ZFC + a measurable cardinal).
+Usually when one talks about inner models of a theory, the theory one is discussing is ZFC or some extension of ZFC (like ZFC + "a measurable cardinal exists").
 When no theory is mentioned, it is usually assumed that the model under discussion is an inner model of ZFC.
 However, it is not uncommon to talk about inner models of subtheories of ZFC (like ZF or KP) as well.

 Related ideas

-It was proved by Kurt Gödel that any model of ZF has a least inner model of ZF (which is also an inner model of ZFC + GCH), called the constructible universe, or L.
+Kurt Gödel proved that any model of ZF has a least inner model of ZF, the constructible universe, which is also an inner model of ZFC + GCH.

 There is a branch of set theory called inner model theory that studies ways of constructing least inner models of theories extending ZF.
 Inner model theory has led to the discovery of the exact consistency strength of many important set theoretical properties.